solid-yuriiuvarov/dashboard/metrics/cli/docs/06_update_feature.md

 Usage: metrics <command> [arguments]

 Global options:
-\-h, --help    Print this usage information.
+ -h, --help    Print this usage information.

 Available commands:
   deploy   Creates GCloud and Firebase projects for Metrics components and deploys the Metrics Web Application. doctor   Shows the version information of the third-party dependencies.
-"!+  update   Updates the Metrics components and redeploys the Metrics Web Application to the Firebase project. +!"
++  update   Updates the Metrics components and redeploys the Metrics Web Application to the Firebase project. +

 Run "metrics help <command>" for more information about a command.
 ```